irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Academic Integrity

 The IRTF takes academic integrity seriously.
+Participants must act with respect, honesty, transparancy, and fairness.
+They should be trustworhy, aspire to objectivity, aim to provide factual evidence in support of their claims and justification for their reasoning.
+They should be generous, give credit to others where it is due, and recognise that understanding advances through the collaborative research efforts of many, rather than for the glory of a few.

 Plagiarism, including self-plagiarism, misrepresentation of authorship, and content falsification constitute dishonesty and fraud.
 Such actions are prohibited and the IRTF may take action against authors that commit them.

 The use of automated systems, for example large language models and other AI-based tools, to generate all or part of the content of a document,